Home

 Make sure the soil is well drained and not too wet.
 If the soil is too wet the bulbs will start rotting.

-After this just wait for the spring period and look forward to when the Hyacinths sprout and then enjoy their flowers in bloom.
+Once planed all you have to do is just for the spring and look forward to when the Hyacinth sprout and you can enjoy their flowers in bloom.

 Care of Hyacinth Flower

-As you can see, there are not too many tasks for the gardener to do to keep these plants healthy and beautiful.
+There are not too many tasks for the gardener to keep these plants healthy and beautiful.

 The biggest maintenance job for Hyacinth Flower would be the so called “dead heading” procedure.

-You have to remove faded flowers to stimulate the growth of the plant and save the energy from forming seeds.
-It comes without saying that you should skip this procedure in case you want the plant to self-saw.
+You have to remove faded flowers to stimulate growth and save the energy by stopping the forming of seeds.
+Skip this procedure if you want the plant to self-sow.

-Another measure of precaution – your plants should be protected form the animals like rodents.
-In case you find some bulbs dug up, it is better to put a fence around the planting area and cut wires inside the holes with bulbs.
+If you find some bulbs have been dug up by rodents, it is better to put a fence around the planting area and cut wires inside the holes with bulbs.

-Besides, Hyacinth flowers look nice when cut and out into a vase.
-They will fill the rooms of your house with a pleasant fragrance.
+Hyacinth flowers also look nice when cut and put into a vase.
+They will fill the rooms in your house with a pleasant fragrance.

-Sometimes, if you do not want your flower patch to be overcrowded, it is advisable to dig up the bulbs of Hyacinth and split them.
-You can easily do that with an ordinary spade by cutting a bulb in a few parts.
+If you do not want your flower patch to be overcrowded, it is advisable to dig up the bulbs and split them.
+You can easily do that with an ordinary spade by cutting a bulb into a few parts.

-There are lots of varieties of this plant you can choose form, and among the most attractive ones there is hyacinth macaw, water hyacinth and woodstock hyacinth.
+There are lots of varieties for you to choose from and among the most attractive ones there are Hyacinth Macaw, Water Hyacinth and Woodstock Hyacinth.

 Grape Hyacinth - Latifolium